Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure the Auto Scaling group to send an SNS notification of the launch of a new instance to the trusted key management service.
 Have the Key management service generate a signed certificate and send it directly to the newly launched instance.
 - [ ] Configure the launched instances to generate a new certificate upon first boot Have the Key management service poll the AutoScaling group for associated instances and send new instances acertificate signature (hat contains the specific instance-id.

-### Which of the following methods can achieve this?
+### A company is storing data on Amazon Simple Storage Service (S3).
+The company’s security policy mandates that data is encrypted at rest.
+Which of the following methods can achieve this?
 (Choose 3 answers)

 - [x] Use Amazon S3 server-side encryption with AWS Key Management Service managed keys.
-- [ ] Use Amazon S3 server-side encryption with customer-provided keys.
+- [x] Use Amazon S3 server-side encryption with customer-provided keys.
 - [ ] Use Amazon S3 server-side encryption with EC2 key pair.
 - [ ] Use Amazon S3 bucket policies to restrict access to the data at rest.
-- [ ] Encrypt the data on the client-side before ingesting to Amazon S3 using their own master key.
+- [x] Encrypt the data on the client-side before ingesting to Amazon S3 using their own master key.
 - [ ] Use SSL to encrypt the data while in transit to Amazon S3.

 ### In Amazon EC2, you are billed instance-hours when [...].